 Echocardiogram (Cardiac Ultrasound)

-Echocardiograms offers a non-invasive examination of the heart that provides a visualization of the heart and its adjacent structures.
-It assists us in diagnosing heart conditions and planning treatment
+Echocardiograms offer a non-invasive examination of the heart that provides a visualization of the heart and its adjacent structures.
+It assists us in diagnosing heart conditions and planning treatment.

 Electrocardiogram (ECG or EKG)